 Smoking affects every cell in the body.
-It raises the risk of irritation that causes changes in cells.
+It raises the risk of irritation and changes in cells.
 These changes can lead to cervical and other cancers.
-The more cigarettes smoked and the number of years as a smoker increase this risk.
-Generally, women who smoke double their risk of cervical cancer.
+The more cigarettes smoked and the number of years as a smoker raise this risk.

 Weakened Immune System

-Other Risk Factors
+Other Possible Risk Factors

 Cervical cancer.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T114831/Cervical-cancer .
-Updated June 5, 2017.
-Accessed January 29, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/cervical-cancer .
+Accessed April 20, 2021.

 General information about cervical cancer.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/cervical/patient/cervical-treatment-pdq.
-Updated October 13, 2017.
-Accessed January 29, 2018.
+Accessed April 20, 2021.

 HPV and cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/cancer-causes/infectious-agents/hpv/hpv-and-cancer-info.html.
-Updated October 9, 2017.
-Accessed January 29, 2018.
+Accessed April 20, 2021.

 What are the risk factors for cervical cancer?
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/cervical-cancer/causes-risks-prevention/risk-factors.html.
-Updated November 1, 2017.
-Accessed January 29, 2018.
+Accessed April 20, 2021.

 What is HPV?
 Centers for Disease Control and Prevention website.
 Available at: https://www.cdc.gov/hpv/parents/whatishpv.html.
-Updated December 20, 2016.
-Accessed January 29, 2018.
+Accessed April 20, 2021.